ananyachauhan/spotify-clone-app/README.md

 # spotify-clone-app
-A front-end simulation of the Spotify web player Here's the Video demo🎶:
+A front-end simulation of the Spotify web player.
+Here's the Video demo🎶: